-9.1.4 Borrower Impacted by a Major Disaster Event (03/18/25)19
+9.1.4 Borrower Impacted by a Major Disaster Event

-If a Servicer learns of a Borrower impacted by a Major Disaster, it should make every effort to work with the Borrower whose income was affected by a disaster, or whose property is located in a Major Disaster area in accordance to Section "8.5.2 Offering Assistance to the Borrower" and must evaluate the Borrower in accordance to "9.1.24 Workout Hierarchy" of this Guide.
+The workout options outlined in this chapter are for mortgage loans or Borrowers not affected by a Major Disaster event.
+If a Servicer learns of a Borrower impacted by a Major Disaster, it should make every effort to work with the Borrower whose income was affected by a disaster, or whose property is located in a Major Disaster area in accordance to Section "8.5.2 Offering Assistance to the Borrower" of this Guide.